rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 - Concept of credit rating can not be apply because Ethereum account are pseudonymous.
 It is impossible to enforce repayment in the event of a loan default
 - As the result, all loans are overcollateralized in a collateral asset different from the one being borrowed.
 - If a borrower falls belows their collateralization ratio (CR), their position is liquidated to pay back their debt.
-- The debt can be liquidated by a keeper.
+- The debt can be liquidated by a **keeper**.
 The keeper received in return a bonus.